-If you are a cisgender woman, or are transgender or nonbinary, having receptive vaginal or frontal sex might need daily PrEP to continue for seven days.
+If you are a cisgender woman, or are transgender or nonbinary, having receptive vaginal or frontal sex please continue daily PrEP for seven days.

 This is for situations when you didn't take at least four doses of PrEP the previous week.